-Judge Mark W. Bennett of the Northern District of Iowa, whom I interviewed in part 1 of this series, has sentencing.
+Judge Rice agrees, saying, "I can oft determine a defendant's sincerity during a colloquy at sentencing.
 I often engage the defendant in conversation so I can learn more about him."
 He also commented that he does not want to hear a canned speech.
 "I come out on the bench with a tentative range of sentence in mind, but a good allocution can cause me to impose a lower sentence.
 I may ask the defendant if he has harmed others and I may ask him what he plans to do about it."